Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 Why monitor your biomarkers?

-Biomarkers aren't just numbers on a lab report: they're early warning signals.
+Biomarkers are not just numbers in a lab report: they are early warning signals.
 They reveal silent imbalances, sometimes years before symptoms appear.

 👉 By tracking these indicators over time, we obtain a dynamic map of our health.